KunihiroS/study_papers/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance.md

 Each observation is bounded on this interval.

 **Note:** We deliberately refrain from specifying stronger constraints (e.g., odd symmetry, Lipschitz constant, contraction mapping) at this stage.
-The framework is intended to be **descriptive** rather than **predictive**—it provides a vocabulary for classifying observed metacognitive states, not a generative model of metacognitive dynamics.
+The framework is intended to be **descriptive** rather than **predictive**---it provides a vocabulary for classifying observed metacognitive states, not a generative model of metacognitive dynamics.
 Specifying a particular functional form for $K$ is a task for domain-specific empirical research.

 ### Recursive Application